-A depiction of this entire process is found in Figure 40.3 (time increases downward).
-In the figure, the open causes numerous reads to take place in order to finally locate the inode of the file.
+A depiction of this entire process is found in Figure 39.3 (time increases in the downward direction).
+As you can see from the figure, the open causes numerous reads to take place in order to finally locate the inode of the file.
 Afterwards, reading each block requires the file system to first consult the inode, then read the block, and then update the inode's last-accessed-time field with a write.
 Spend some time and try to understand what is going on.

-Also note that the amount of I/O generated by the open is proportional to the length of the pathname.
+You might also notice that the amount of I/O generated by the open is proportional to the length of the pathname.
 For each additional directory in the path, we have to read its inode as well as its data.
-Making this worse would be the presence of large directories; here, we only have to read one block to get the contents of a directory, whereas with a large directory, we might have to read many data blocks to find the desired entry.
+Making this worse would be the presence of large directories; here, we only have to read one block to get the contents of a directory, whereas with a large directory, we might have to read many data blocks to find what we are looking for.
 Yes, life can get pretty bad when reading a file; as you're about to find out, writing out a file (and especially, creating a new one) is even worse.